Infleqtion/qLDPC/README.md

   - Various pre-defined classical code families.
   - Communication with the [GAP/GUAVA](https://www.gap-system.org/Packages/guava.html) package for [even more codes](https://docs.gap-system.org/pkg/guava/doc/chap5.html).
 - `QuditCode`: general class for constructing [Galois-qudit codes](https://errorcorrectionzoo.org/c/galois_into_galois).
+  - Automatic construction of all transversal logical Clifford gates for qubit codes with, `qldpc.circuits.get_transversal_ops` (see [arXiv:2409.18175](https://arxiv.org/abs/2409.18175)).
 - `CSSCode`: general class for constructing [quantum CSS codes](https://errorcorrectionzoo.org/c/css) out of two mutually compatible `ClassicalCode`s.
   - `CSSCode.get_logical_ops`: method to construct a complete basis of nontrivial logical operators for a `CSSCode`.
   - `CSSCode.get_distance`: method to compute the code distance (i.e., the minimum weight of a nontrivial logical operator) of a `CSSCode`.
 Includes options for computing the exact code distance by brute force, as well as an estimate (or upper bound) with the method of [arXiv:2308.07915](https://arxiv.org/abs/2308.07915).